ForceManager/forcemanager-cli/README.md

 npm install -g forcemanager-cli

 // with yarn
-yarn add -g forcemanager-cli
+yarn add global forcemanager-cli
 ```

 ## ⚙️ Usage

 ### Create Fragment

-You can create new project o covert existing ones.
+You can create new project o convert existing ones.

 * Go to the folder where you want to create the project.